This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-Opening in 1676, it plays a significant role in the history of astronomy and navigation and it is now home to a museum detailing all that took place here.
+Opened in 1676, Greenwich Royal Observatory played a significant role in the history of astronomy and navigation and it is now home to a museum detailing all that took place here.

 Time for tea!
 Well, kind of – The Cutty Sark stands proud in the heart of Greenwich, acting as a rather fitting focal point.

 Built in 1869, Greenwich’s The Cutty Sark is the world’s only surviving tea-clipper, and it’s history can be explored as you wander around the exterior of the vessel as well as a cleverly designed museum which sits in the ship’s bow.
 The architecture and layout of the museum is rather ingenious, much of it reimagined after an outbreak of fire in 2007.